William J. Scheyer: Later career

-Scheyer served at Headquarters Marine Corps until August 1947, when he was transferred to Tsingtao, China, and appointed chief of staff of the Fleet Marine Force, Western Pacific, under Brigadier General Omar T. Pfeiffer.
+Scheyer served at Headquarters Marine Corps until August 1947, when he was transferred to Qingdao, China, and appointed chief of staff of the Fleet Marine Force, Western Pacific, under Brigadier General Omar T. Pfeiffer.
 In this capacity, he participated in the security of the United States Naval Training activities during the Chinese Civil War.
 Scheyer returned to the United States at the end of January 1949, when FMF West Pacific was ordered stateside.

 Following the disbandment of this command, he was transferred to Marine Corps Base Quantico, where he was attached to the Marine Corps Schools as director of instruction, Academic Headquarters in February 1949.
 Scheyer remained in this capacity until June 1950, when he was ordered back to Washington, D.C., and appointed assistant director of personnel at Headquarters Marine Corps.
 While in this capacity, he was promoted to the rank of brigadier general in February 1951 and subsequently transferred to California, where he was appointed Deputy Commander of Camp Pendleton under Major General Robert H. Pepper.